So you are trying your best to be sustainable in 2019 and are looking for sustainable alcohol brands to enjoy?

 Alcohol by its very nature can be incredibly unsustainable.
 To make it requires energy, raw ingredients, water management, packaging and waste.

 It is therefore important to consider what brands you are drinking this summer if you are trying to adopt an eco-friendly lifestyle.
 Festivals, parties and picnics are not something that suddenly means you should forget about your impact.
+What alcohol is environmentally friendly then?

 Absolut claims to be one of the world’s most energy efficient distilleries.
 Located in Åhus, Sweden, its facilities are carbon-neutral and aims to achieve zero-emissions, zero-waste and 100% recycling by 2040.
 Whilst reaching these goals, it will continue to produce over half a million bottles of vodka a day.
 Absolut also give back, supporting numerous national and international charities.
 As well as all this, they also harvest, produce and hire locally, reducing the need for carbon intensive supply chains.

-Bacardiis another spirit brand leading the way in sustainable production, operating a global environmental initiative called ‘Good Spirited: Building a Sustainable Future’.
+Bacardi is another spirit brand leading the way in sustainable production, operating a global environmental initiative called ‘Good Spirited: Building a Sustainable Future’.
 So far, this programme has helped reduce landfill waste by 35 tonnes and lowered carbon emissions by 90% at its US rum bottling plant.
 It also aims to source 100% sustainable sugarcane by 2022.

 Bombay Sapphire Gin’s UK distillery has been winning awards for its sustainable policies.
 This is aided by a biomass boiler that uses the by-products of the production process to help power the distillery, helping to create a circular system whilst reducing waste and lowering energy demands.
 Due to its location, it is also partially powered by renewable hydro-energy.